 Online students at NMC pay slightly higher tuition rates than those who study on campus.
 Residents of Grand Traverse county receive the largest tuition discounts, but students living throughout Michigan qualify for a reduced rate.

-CCU is regionally accredited by the Higher Learning Commission.
+Northwestern Michigan College is regionally accredited by the Higher Learning Commission (HLC).

-CravenCC is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges.
+Forsyth Technical Community College is regionally accredited by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC).

-Drury University is regionally accredited by the Higher Learning Commission.
+Mesa Community College is regionally accredited by the Higher Learning Commission (HLC).

 What Will I Learn in an Online Associate in Criminal Justice Program?

 Depending on the focus of your associate degree in criminal justice online program, you may find yourself taking a variety of classes.
 Below, we have listed many common courses that make up these programs.

 Crime and Prevention:

 This course examines the nature of criminal activity and its impact, along with the risk factors that lead to individuals committing delinquent acts.
 Students explore the effects of diversion and prevention efforts, best practices in law enforcement, and an introduction to the use of data to reduce crime.

 Students learn about the fundamentals of investigating crimes, interviewing witnesses, and the rights of individuals accused of criminal offenses.
 The course also explores investigative best practices, including the gathering, processing, and analysis of different types of physical evidence.
 This introduction course emphasizes the effective oversight of major criminal cases.